mvantellingen/django-rangepaginator/README.rst

 django-rangepaginator
 =====================

-Simple Django app to create a paginator which shows x number of pages around the active one.
+This Django app provides a templatetag to render pagination widgets which include a range of pages around the current active one.

 .. image:: docs/_static/example.png?stop-caching-me